 Timber Harvest Plans (THPs) are filed with CDF in Santa Rosa, and landowners within 300 feet of the plan boundary must be notified before approval.
 However, landowners may or may not be notified about proposed THPs further away in the watershed.
 The public can subscribe to the CDF "Notification of Submission," which shows all new THPs, Non-Industrial Timber Management Plans, and Major Amendments.
 This list is mailed out on a regular basis as plans are filed3 and should be to determine impacts within the Dutchbill Creek watershed.
-The locations of THPs filed from 1997 to 2003 within the watershed are noted on Figure 3.
+The locations of THPs filed from 1997 to 2003 within the watershed are noted on Figure 2.
 OAEC can also request of the County Permit and Resources Management Department (PRMD) that it be notified of any application for a change in land use within the watershed.

-Contact CALFIRE Coast-Cascade Region Office, Attn: Forest Practice in Santa Rosa (707) 576-
+3Contact CALFIRE Coast-Cascade Region Office, Attn: Forest Practice in Santa Rosa (707) 576-2959.

 Figure 2.
-Timber Harvest Plans In Watershed Vicinity 1997 - 2003
+Timber Harvest Plans in Watershed Vicinity, 1997-2014

-From: Cal Fire website ftp://ftp.fire.ca.gov/forest.
-Yellow outlines are harvest plans.
-At the website these are "click-able" for more information.
+Sources Aerial Imagery: ESRI THPs: CalFire, ftp://ttp.fire.ca.gov/forest/ (See website for detailed information on each THP.)
 Subwatersheds within the OAEC property are shown on Figure 3.
 All streams within the OAEC property are classified under the California Forest Practice Rules (FPRs) as Class II and III: